 Pressure is considered as a clean method for adjusting the lattice parameter and the electronic band structure, which can enhance superconductivity and tune the normal state behaviors.
-Among the BiS$_2$-based superconductors, LaO$_{1-x}$F$_x$BiS$_2$ shows superconductivity at about $T_c =$ 2.6 K at ambient pressure, but its $T_c$ reaches a maximum value of $\sim$ 10 K at $P = $2 GPa\cite{Maple}.
-The finding seems to be an universal feature, which is also observed in most BiS$_2$-based superconductors with a dramatic enhancement of $T_c$ under pressure\cite{Maple,Awana,EuF3244}.
-The reason may be hinted by X-ray diffraction measurements which indicate that the system undergoes a structural phase transition from a tetragonal phase to a monoclinic phase at a critical pressure\cite{highXRD}.
-The suppression of semiconducting behavior through increasing the carriers density was claimed to contribute the enhanced superconductivity\cite{maple2}.
-In addition, Hall effect measurements of Eu$_3$F$_4$Bi$_2$S$_4$ reveal a change in electronic structures across the superconducting phase under pressure\cite{EuF3244}.
-Up to now, Sr$_{1-x}$\emph{Ln}$_{x}$FBiS$_2$ ($Ln =$ rare earth elements), as the newly discovered BiS$_2$-based family, has exhibited the unique properties but is less investigated\cite{LiSrF}.
-An interesting observation is that the La doping can induce a semiconductor to metal transition in the Sr$_{0.5}$La$_{0.5}$FBiS$_2$ system, accompanied with a sign changed Hall coefficient, even though its band structure is similar to that of LaO$_{1-x}$F$_x$BiS$_2$\cite{es}.
+Among the BiS$_2$-based superconductors, LaO$_{1-x}$F$_x$BiS$_2$ shows superconductivity below $T_c =$ 2.6 K at ambient pressure, but its $T_c$ reaches a maximum value of $\sim$ 10 K at $P =$ 2 GPa\cite{Maple}.
+The finding seems to be a universal feature, which is also observed in most BiS$_2$-based superconductors with a dramatic enhancement of $T_c$ under pressure\cite{Maple,Awana,EuF3244}.
+The reason may be hinted by a X-ray diffraction measurement which indicates that the system undergoes a structural phase transition from a tetragonal phase to a monoclinic phase at a critical pressure\cite{highXRD}.
+Hall effect measurements in Eu$_3$F$_4$Bi$_2$S$_4$ reveal also a change in electronic structure across the superconducting phase under pressure\cite{EuF3244}.
+Up to now, Sr$_{1-x}$\emph{Ln}$_{x}$FBiS$_2$ ($Ln =$ rare earth elements) has exhibited the unique properties but is less investigated\cite{LiSrF}.
+An interesting observation is that the La doping can induce a semiconductor-to-metal transition in the Sr$_{0.5}$La$_{0.5}$FBiS$_2$ system, accompanied with a sign changed Hall coefficient, even though its band structure is similar to that of LaO$_{1-x}$F$_x$BiS$_2$\cite{es}.
 In Sr$_{0.5}$Ce$_{0.5}$FBiS$_2$, the diluted-Ce ions order ferromagnetically at about 7.5 K, and coexist with superconductivity below 2.8 K\cite{LiCeF}.
-The study of substitution effect for other magnetic rare earth elements in SrFBiS$_2$ system is high desirable, in particular for pressure effect on the superconductivity and the normal state properties.
+Therefore, the study of substitution effect for other magnetic rare earth elements such as Pr in SrFBiS$_2$ system is highly desirable, in particular for superconductivity, the normal state properties and its pressure effect.